zue3103/projectRD/README.md

-This project studies research and development (R&D) expenditure trends and the relationship between R&D expenditure and economic growth (GDP) since 2012 using the ANBERD dataset and World Bank data.
+This project is ongoing and studies research and development (R&D) expenditure trends and the relationship between R&D expenditure and economic growth (GDP) since 2012 using the ANBERD dataset and World Bank data.
 The programming language used is Python.

+Trends

 ![image](https://user-images.githubusercontent.com/82049693/221428409-e4bb839e-7f5b-4b6e-86ac-44a37efaed5d.png)